rogerpence/edit-package-json/README.md

 Run `editpackagejson`

-    $ npx editpackagejson -k "dev:tw" -v "postcss... "
+    $ npx editpackagejson -k "dev:tw" -v "postcss..."

-`package.json` after:

-The `dev:key` and its value have been added to the `scripts` element.
+causes `dev:key` and its value have been added to the `scripts` element.

     "scripts": {
         "test": "mocha",